JuDFTteam/aiida-fleur/README.md

 =============================================

 The plug-in source code documentation is here (will be on read_the_docs soon).
-A full documentation of the plug-in and its usage is found at www.flapw.de.
+also some documentation of the plug-in, further things can be found at www.flapw.de.
 Two usage examples are shown in 'examples'.